-USCIS is a division of the US Department of Homeland Security, as Immigration Customs and Enforcement (ICE) and Customs and Border Patrol (CBP).
+- USCIS is a division of the U.S. Department of Homeland Security, as is Immigration Customs and Enforcement (ICE) and Customs and Border Patrol (CBP).
 ICE enforces federal laws governing border control, customs, trade, and immigration to promote homeland security and public safety.
-CBP has a similar description as ICE, however, CBP agents are most encountered at border crossings and ports of entry, like airports for example.
+CBP has a similar description as ICE.
+However, CBP agents are mostly encountered at border crossings and ports of entry, like airports.

-- The Executive Office of Immigration Review (EOIR) , is a division of the Department of Justice (DOJ).
+- The Executive Office of Immigration Review (EOIR), is a division of the Department of Justice (DOJ).
 The EOIR is the government agency which governs “the Immigration Court.”
 Individuals whom are in deportation proceedings or removal proceedings will have their Master Calendar Hearings, Individual Calendar Hearings, and Bond Proceeding hearings at the EOIR court.
-For a list of all EOIR Courts , please click here.
+For a list of all EOIR Courts, please click here.
 Our Immigration attorney has handled many cases at the Orlando Immigration Court, and other immigration courts as well.
-If you, or a family member have been issued a Notice to Appear with charges initiation removal proceedings, an experienced immigration attorney should be contacted immediately.
+If you or a family member have been issued a Notice to Appear with charges initiating removal proceedings, an experienced immigration attorney should be contacted immediately.
 Failure to attend a court hearing will result in an order of removal (aka order of deportation).
-If you would like, you can contact us now here (link for contact).
+If you would like, you can contact us now.

-- The Department of State is a large agency; the primary immigration components are related to US passports, US Embassies, and US consulates.
-After one naturalizes or becomes an American citizen, they are not provided with a US passport immediately.
-The US passport must be applied for through the US Department of State.
-For individuals whom have petitioned for individuals abroad ( whether it is family members, employees, or individuals seeking investor visas themselves like the E-2), they must complete Department of State forms and attend an interview at a local US consulate to obtain their visa.
+- The Department of State is a large agency.
+The primary immigration components are related to U.S. passports, U.S. Embassies, and U.S. consulates.
+After one naturalizes or becomes an American citizen, they are not provided with a U.S. passport immediately.
+The U.S. passport must be applied for through the U.S. Department of State.
+For individuals whom have petitioned for individuals abroad (whether it is family members, employees, or individuals seeking investor visas), they must complete Department of State forms and attend an interview at a local U.S. consulate to obtain their visa.
 Attorney Mubarak has successfully handled dozens of cases that have required consular process.

-Our office is located in Orlando, Florida a few miles away from the United States Citizenship and Immigration Service (USCIS) office and the Immigration Court (EOIR).
+Our office is located in Orlando, Florida, just a few miles away from the United States Citizenship and Immigration Service (USCIS) office and the Immigration Court (EOIR).

 At Mubarak Law we have substantial experience in an array of immigration law cases, including, but not limited to:

-Also, in an effort to help you obtain as much information needed as possible, we compiled a list of the FAQs we get from our clients about US immigration law.
-Please feel free to visit our faqs page, browse through them and navigate to other pages of our site where more information is available.
+Also, in an effort to help you obtain as much information as possible, we compiled a list of FAQs we get from our clients about U.S. immigration law.
+Please feel free to visit our FAQs page and navigate to other pages of our site where more information is available.

 Contact Our Experienced Immigration Attorney in Orlando

 If you have any immigration needs, or would like to learn more about our highly experienced immigration law firm and how we can help you, please call us at (407) 502-3000 or fill out our online form and we will get back to you shortly.
-We have a 24-hour emergency service and offer a free initial phone consultation.
+We help clients in Orlando, Jacksonville, Tampa, Florida and from around the World.
+We have a 24-hour emergency service.
 Your privacy is very important to us and we will keep your information confidential.